thomashampson/sandbox/README.md

 check whether issue 23 is closed by a PR targeting release-next using a link in the Fixes comment

-check whether issue 24 is closed by a PR targeting main using a link in the Fixes comment
+check whether issue 25 is closed by a PR targeting main using a link in the Fixes comment - try again, made a mistake with issue number